Peckham Road Historic Fire Station

 Restoration of the appliance bays

 Peckham Road's fire station is London's earliest surviving purpose-built fire station.
 It was built in 1867 by the architect Edward Cresy Jnr for the Metropolitan Fire Brigade, the first public authority fire protection in London.
 There were two appliance bays on the ground floor, next to the carriage way for the horse-drawn carriages to enter, plus accommodation for the firemen and their families on the upper floors.
 The upper floors are domestic in style, with moulded terracotta and polychromatic brickwork.
-Once the shift working system was in place in 1920, firemen no longer needed to live at the station with their families and many fire stations went out of use.
-Peckham's was replaced by a new building next door in 1925.
+Once the shift-working system was in place in 1920, firemen no longer needed to live at the station with their families and many fire stations went out of use.
+Peckham's station was replaced by a new building next door in 1925.